samuel-jimenez/GramEditor/docs/src/debugger.md

     "adapter": "CodeLLDB",
     "program": "path_to_program",
     "request": "launch",
-    "build": "my build task" // Or "my build task for $TEHANU_FILE" }
+    "build": "my build task" // Or "my build task for $GRAM_FILE" }
 ]
 ```

 ### Automatic scenario creation

-Given a Tehanu task, Tehanu can automatically create a scenario for you.
+Given a Gram task, Gram can automatically create a scenario for you.
 Automatic scenario creation also powers our scenario creation from gutter.
 Automatic scenario creation is currently supported for Rust, Go, Python, JavaScript, and TypeScript.

 ## Breakpoints